heidihuang-wav/quartz/content/private/drafts/draft-feeling comfortable in my own shoes.md

 instead of obsessing over finding a “why,” spending time on philosophical arguments with no right or wrong, do what makes your heart sing.

-I don’t need have anything to prove.
+I don’t have anything to prove.
 The fact that I get to exist is enough.

 I allow who I am.
 And that doesn’t conflict with trying to be a better person.
 Because doing more is not the only way to be a “better” person.

 I’m confident in my curiosity and where it’ll lead me.

+> Can you remember who you were, before the world told you who you should be?
+> —Charles Bukowski

 ---